pingcap/tidb-operator/en/restart-a-tidb-cluster.md

 # Restart a TiDB Cluster in Kubernetes

 If you find that the memory leak occurs in a Pod during use, you need to restart the cluster.
-This document describes how to perform a graceful rolling restart to all the Pods in a component of the TiDB cluster, or gracefully log off a Pod in the TiDB cluster and then restart the Pod using the graceful restart command.
+This document describes how to perform a graceful rolling restart to all Pods in a TiDB component and how to perform a graceful restart to a single TiKV Pod.

 > **Warning:**
 >
 > It is not recommended to manually remove a Pod in the TiDB cluster without graceful restart in a production environment, because this might lead to some request failures of accessing the TiDB cluster though the `StatefulSet` controller pulls the Pod up again.

-## Performing a graceful rolling restart to all Pods in a component
+## Perform a graceful rolling restart to all Pods in a component

 After [Deploying TiDB on general Kubernetes](deploy-on-general-kubernetes.md), modify the cluster configuration by running the following command: